hugoofilipe/android_to_ubunto/README.md

 - The GUI launches and terminates all processes as subprocesses.
 - The "Wakeup Phone" button is only enabled after starting the unlock script and disabled when stopping it.
 - The "OBS Stream" button removes the OBS global configuration file (specified in `OBSGLOBALINIPATH`) and starts OBS with a fresh setup.
+- The "Printing (basic)", "Printing (deep)", and "Use PIN" buttons are only enabled after unlocking the device.
 - Make sure `uxplay` and `obs-studio` are installed and available in your PATH.
+- The GUI shows your Android device's battery percentage.

 ---

-**Enjoy controlling your Android and iPad devices from Ubuntu with integrated OBS streaming support!**
+**Enjoy controlling your Android and iPad devices from Ubuntu with integrated OBS streaming and advanced automation!**